Scientific Program

 Lucas Chan, PhD

-Lucas Chan Consulting Pte Ltd, Yong Loo Lin School of Medicine, National University of Singapore, Singapore
+Lucas Chan Consulting Pte Ltd, Singapore

 Sarah Ho